WaveEngine/EvergineDocs/manual/basics/bindings/bind_components.md

     .AddComponent(new MyComponent());
 ```

-The MyComponent will be attached correctly, because all requirements has been satisfied:
+The MyComponent will be attached correctly because all requirements have been satisfied:
 * The **required Transform3D** will be injected into the `transform` attribute, because we previously added a Transform3D component.
-* The `camera` attribute won't be resolved, and this value will be equal to `null`, however, the component would be attached because **this dependency is not required**.
+* The `camera` attribute won't be resolved, and this value will be equal to `null`; however, the component will be attached because **this dependency is not required**.

-In the other hand, in this other Entity, now the MyComponent instance won't be attached because the Transform3D dependency cannot be resolved:
+On the other hand, in this other Entity, the MyComponent instance won't be attached because the Transform3D dependency cannot be resolved:

 ```csharp
 Entity anotherEntity = new Entity()
     .AddComponent(new MyComponent());